Amoeba49/Discord_Bot/README.md

 # Bee Bot
-A Discord bot which sends the Bee Movie one sentence at a time whenever someone says "bee".
+A Discord bot which sends the Bee Movie script one sentence at a time whenever someone says "bee".